dvekeman/graphql2python/README.md

 ## Contributions

-- Andrey Mnatsakanov: for the initial version
+- Thanks to Andrey Mnatsakanov: for the initial version